No products in the cart.

 Sponsors Benefits

-All sponsors will be recognized with a plaque installed at the School.
-In addition, donors will be recognized on all relevant press regarding this project and on the Paros 100 website.
-Visits to the Aknashen School will be arranged for sponsors visiting Armenia.
+All sponsors will be recognized with a plaque installed in the newly renovated areas.
+In addition, donors will be recognized on all relevant press regarding this project and on the Paros Foundation website.
+Visits to the Clinic will be arranged for sponsors visiting Armenia.

 Anonymous User